Glossary

 Action taken: problems noted – no further action required

-The public health inspector observed one or more infractions during the required inspection.
-These infractions were able to be corrected by the operator during the required inspection.
-No follow-up inspection is required.
+The public health inspector found one or more infractions during the inspection.
+The operator corrected these infractions during the inspection.
+No follow-up inspection is needed.

 Action taken: problems noted – see requirements – re-inspection scheduled

-The public health inspector observed one or more infractions under the applicable legislation and scheduled a follow-up inspection to ensure that the infraction was corrected.
+The public health inspector noted one or more infractions under applicable laws and scheduled a follow-up inspection to ensure corrections were made.

 Action taken: satisfactory – no action required